CouncilofLorien/counciloflorien.github.io/docs/rulesbook/5-characters.md

 _Skills:_ This is one of the criterion for using certain cards (e.g., warrior skill is required to use certain weapons).
 The skills are: warrior, scout, ranger, sage, and diplomat.
 Some characters have more than one skill.

+Direct  Influence [ i ]: A character's direct influence determines how  many  of  your  characters  he  may  control (i.e., have as followers).
+In  addition,  a  character's   unused  direct  influence  affects  his  chances  of  influencing factions and your opponent's resources.

+Prowess  [lower left, to left of "/"]: A character's prowess is a measure  of  a  character's offensive capabilities in combat.

+Body  [lower  left,  to right of "/"]: A character's body is a  measure  of  how  difficult  it is to physically damage the character.
+This is a mixture  of  the  ability  to  avoid  an  attack (e.g., dodging) and the  ability  to  absorb  or  deflect an attack (e.g., armor, shield, blocking).

+Mind  [ m ]: A character's mind determines how many influence points (a Wizard's  general  influence  points  or  a  character's  direct  influence  points)  are  required to keep this character in play (i.e., controlled).

+Marshaling  Points [ upper left ]: This is the number of marshaling  points  you receive  when  you  have  the  character in play.
+This  value  represents  the character's importance to the Free Peoples' struggle against Sauron.

+Special  Abilities: Some characters have special abilities that are detailed  on their  cards and certain resource cards.
+For example, Faramir has an  influence bonus  against the Rangers of Ithilien faction,  owyn has a heightened  prowess against Nazgul, Frodo has a corruption check modifier, etc.

 ## INFLUENCING (CONTROLLING) A CHARACTER